dalesgit/zettelkasten/proper-20c-outline.md

 2. [[20c - Prophetic ears]]
 	2. [[Hebrew canon]]
 	3. listen with prophetic ears?
-	4. 2 Tony Campolo stories
+	4. 2 Tony Campolo story
 3. [[20c - Overview of texts]]
 	2. [[Amos]]: a kind of quintessential "prophet"
 	3. ~~[[Praying for leaders]]~~